Skip to content

 Strategy 3: Conversation History Trimming

-Effloow Lab PoC result: A 7-turn conversation (system prompt + 3 exchange pairs + 1 current question) carried approximately 97 tokens in full.
-Trimming to the system prompt plus the last 1 exchange reduced this to 46 tokens — a 53% reduction with no loss of answer quality for the current question.
+Effloow Lab PoC result: A 7-turn sample conversation (system prompt + 3 exchange pairs + 1 current question) carried approximately 97 tokens in full.
+Trimming to the system prompt plus the last 1 exchange reduced this to 46 tokens — a 53% reduction in that toy input.
+The run did not measure answer quality.

 Three trimming strategies, ordered by implementation effort: